hobediente/Liquor_Sales_Supervised_Learning_Project/README.md

 <img src="Images/Pop_Stats_and_Sales.png" width="600" height="600"></img>

-### Conclusion: Sales are highly correlated to the percentage of educated population under 25.
+### Conclusion: Sales are highly correlated to the percent of educated population under 25.

 # Modeling Sales